joonaspessi/workouts/README.md

 Main purpose of this project is to make my cycling workouts totally transparent to everyone.
 Hopefully this will initiate discussion about training methods which will benefit everyone.

-Another goal is to promote my personal web engineering skills and broaden my CV.

 # Technical stack

 Planned technical stack: